 IFOAM first set an international organic standard in 1980 and it has been the mother of all organic standards around the world today.
 In 1992, IFOAM developed their first requirements for organic certification and has worked with the global organic movement to develop these norms in consultation with auditors and certificate holders to be particularly suited for organic certification.

 IFOAM accreditation is the international verification of competence for certification bodies active in organic agriculture.
 It is for those certification bodies who want to demonstrate their commitment to the global organic movement and who want to show their support for a harmonised, common-sense conformity assessment system.
 IFOAM accreditation can be used by country authorities as a simple mechanism for equivalence of imports.
+Further information is available from the IFOAM – Organic International website.

 In 2015, the concept of IFOAM Accreditation was revised.
 IFOAM Accreditation now includes what was previously known as the “IFOAM Global Organic System Accreditation (IGOSA)”.
 Indeed, both systems have been consolidated into one single programme named IFOAM Accreditation, which now allows two options: